akka/akka-persistence-dynamodb/docs/src/main/paradox/snapshots.md

 ### Indexes

 If @ref:[start-from-snapshot queries](query.md#eventsbyslicesstartingfromsnapshots) are being used, then a global secondary index needs to be added to the snapshot table, to index snapshots by slice.
-The default name for the secondary index is `snapshot_slice_idx`.
+The default name (derived from the configured @ref:[table name](#tables)) for the secondary index is `snapshot_slice_idx` and may be explicitly set (see the @ref:[reference configuration](#reference-configuration)).
 The following attribute definitions should be added to the snapshot table, with key schema for the snapshot slice index:

 | Attribute name    | Attribute type | Key type |